 Cabotegravir is an ARV currently being studied for use as PrEP.
 It was found to be safe and efficacious in two studies administering the drug, every two months, as a long acting injection.
 HPTN 083 enrolled cisgender men who have sex with men and transwomen and HPTN 084 enrolled cisgender women.
 Both trials will continue as open label extension studies, and the product will also undergo regulatory review.

 A dual-prevention pill (DPP), an option which combines active ingredients from oral contraceptives and oral PrEP into one daily pill is also being studied.
 Results are expected in 2022.
 This kind of combination prevention is referred to as multipurpose prevention technology (MPT).

 Other PrEP strategies in earlier phases of development include a monthly oral pill (islatrivir), a quick-dissolving vaginal film containing ARVs that can be inserted right before sex, and a long-acting implant that could offer protection for up to a year.

-Daily oral PrEP doesn’t protect against other STIs.
+PrEP doesn’t protect against other STIs or pregnancy.

-PrEP is a terrific HIV prevention tool.
-It doesn’t reduce risk of chlamydia, gonorrhea, syphilis or herpes.
+Oral PrEP is a terrific HIV prevention tool available now.
+It doesn’t reduce risk of chlamydia, gonorrhea, syphilis or herpes, and it does not prevent pregnancy.
 Male and female condoms do.
-Comprehensive access to PrEP, condoms, communication and counseling makes prevention work for all.
+Comprehensive access to PrEP, condoms, voluntary medical male circumcision (VMMC), communication and counseling makes prevention of unwanted sexual health outcomes work for all.